sboerwinkle/bounce_brawl/README.txt

 You should have a pre-compiled binary sitting around, game.exe.
 Just run that.
 If you want to compile from source for whatever reason, bravo.
 Here's what you have to do...

 Get MinGW.
-A couple of links, the first you'll definitely need and the second you might need if you're not sure what to install: http://www.mingw.org/wiki/Getting_Started http://www.mingw.org/wiki/howto_install_the_mingw_gcc_compiler_suite
+A couple of links, the first you'll definitely need and the second you might need if you're not sure what to install with mingw-get: http://www.mingw.org/wiki/Getting_Started http://www.mingw.org/wiki/howto_install_the_mingw_gcc_compiler_suite

 Great.
 Now go to the SDL2 site, and get the development version for mingw.
 You may need 7-Zip or something similar to extract this file.
 Once this is done, you should see in the extracted folder a pair of folders ending in "mingw32".
 Pick one (I'm trying i686 first) and copy all of its contents into the corresponding places in C:\MinGW.

 Whew.
 Now for GLEW.
-You're gonna wanna build these from source, which is by no means easy, but necessary.
+You're gonna wanna build this from source, which is by no means easy, but necessary.
 Grab the source zip from the glew site.
 Extract, and go into the folder.
 Hooray, a makefile!
 But it doesn't work for windows.
 Instead, make your own .bat file and type in the following: (from sourceforge)
 ***
 gcc -DGLEW_NO_GLU -O2 -Wall -W -Iinclude  -DGLEW_BUILD -o src/glew.o -c src/glew.c
 gcc -shared -Wl,-soname,libglew32.dll -Wl,--out-implib,lib/libglew32.dll.a    -o lib/glew32.dll src/glew.o -L/mingw/lib -lglu32 -lopengl32 -lgdi32 -luser32 -lkernel32